hakonem/bachelor_project/Readme.md

 # Bachelor Thesis Project 🎓
-## Title: Trend Analysis in AI Research - A Data-Driven Web Application
+## Title: TabulAI - A Trend Analysis Tool for AI
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 ## Introduction
 The main goal of this project is to develop a modern web application which dynamically visualizes trend analysis in AI research.

-As part of the bachelor thesis at OsloMet - Oslo Metropolitan University, this project unfolds an exploratory journey into the dynamic world of artificial intelligence (AI).
+As part of our bachelor thesis at OsloMet - Oslo Metropolitan University, this project unfolds an exploratory journey into the dynamic world of AI.
 The project is developed by a dedicated team from Oslomet, in collaboration with SINTEF and Ontotext, and it integrates both theoretical concepts and practical applications, laying the groundwork for more in-depth development in the future.

 ## Objectives
 - Create an intuitive and user-friendly platform for visualizing AI research trends.
 - Show top trends, top research topics, most popular topics in AI reasearch.
 - Visualize the hierarchical AI Topic Tree.
-- Process and analyze large datasets efficiently and accurately.
+- Process and analyse large datasets efficiently and accurately.
 - Implement machine learning and NLP techniques for data vectorization and similarity search.

 ## Scope
-- Data extraction and preprocessing: cleaning, filtering and pipelining
+- Data extraction and preprocessing.
-- Data vectorisation, tagging and evaluation of tagging accuracy utilizing similarity search
+- Data vectorization, tagging and evaluation of tagging accuracy utilizing similarity search.
-- Data storage and retrievel
+- Data storage and retrieval.
-- Interactive data visualisation tool as a web application
+- Interactive data visualization tool as a web application.

 ## Technologies and Tools
-- **Data Sources**: arXiv dataset for academic papers, AI topic list from DBPedia
+- **Data Sources**: arXiv dataset for academic papers, AI topic list from Ontotext.
 - **Vectorization**: KagiSearch, HuggingFace's NLP transformer models for generating text embedding.
-- **Similarity Search**: Utilizes Kagi to find cosine similarity to determine most relevant papers
+- **Similarity Search**: Utilizes Kagi to find cosine similarity to determine most relevant papers.
-- **Python Integration**: Both backend and frontend development is based on Python.
+- **Python Integration**: Both back-end and front-end development is based on Python.
-- **Data Analysis**: Jupyter Notebook for interactive development, MS Excel for data organization, and Kaggle for datasets and insights.
+- **Data Analysis**: Jupyter notebook for interactive development.
 - **Visualization**: Python frameworks and libraries: Pandas & Numpy for data manipulation, Streamlit, Plotly Dash for advanced data visualizations.

-## 1. Datasets - Data Sources
+## 1. Data extraction and preprocessing
-   * AI Topic list from DBPedia (.tsv, .csv, .json)
+   * AI Topic list from Ontotext (.csv)
-   * arXiv dataset with subcategories (academic papers attributes) (.xml, .json)
+   * arXiv dataset with subcategories (academic papers attributes) (.csv)

 ## 2. Vectorization

   ### Methodology:
   - Pre-training the model with AI topics by vectorization.
-  - Vectorizing the arXiv dataset
+  - Vectorizing the arXiv dataset.
   - Tagging papers with AI topics.
-  - Apply similarity search analysis and evaluation
+  - Apply similarity search analysis and evaluation.
-  - Visualization - Streamlit app.

   ### Alternative solutions explored